J. Hood

 Before Sharpsburg

-Class of 1853 at the USMA, he saw frontier duty with the US 2nd Cavalry, and resigned in April 1861.
-His first CSA commission was as a 1st Lt. of cavalry, on recruitment duty, and he also saw action at Yorktown.
-In May 1862 he was appointed Brigadier General and had command of the Texas Brigade serving under G W Smith in the Peninsula campaign.
-He led Hood's Brigade in Whiting's Division at Seven Days, and in Evans' Division at Second Manassas.
+Class of 1853 at the USMA, he was on frontier duty with the US 2nd Cavalry, and resigned in April 1861.
+His first Confederate commission was as a 1st Lieutenant of Cavalry on recruiting duty, and he also saw action at Yorktown, VA.
+In May 1862 he was appointed Brigadier General, CSA and had command of the Texas Brigade serving under G. W. Smith on the Peninsula campaign that summer.
+He led his own brigade in Whiting's Division at the Seven Days, and in Evans' Division at Second Manassas.

 On the Campaign

-Commanded Hood's Division in Longstreet's Command.
-His division's attack thru the Cornfield early in the morning broke and pushed back the initial Federal I Corps assaults.
+He led his division in Longstreet's Command in Maryland and his division's attack through the Miller Cornfield early on the morning of 17 September 1862 broke and pushed back the initial Federal First Corps assaults.

 The rest of the War